meltiseugen/validator/README.md

 # Validator
-Validates and initialises a struct with values from a map, based on rules defined inside tags on the struct's fields
+Validates and initialises a struct with values from a map, based on rules defined inside tags on the struct's fields In order to link the field to a map key, use the tag `datakey` (e.g. `datakey:"aKey"`)

+The builtin rules are the following:
+* `required`: checks if the `datakey` is present inside the values map
+* `int`: checks if the map value is convertible to integer
+* `time`: checks if the map value is convertible to `time.Time`

+The initialization of the struct is based on the type of the field.
+This means that, after the validation has passed, the values from the map will be converted to the type of the designated field

+The values map is a map of type `map[string]string`

 # Quick example
             type InnerStruct struct {